JaniAalto/SteamApp/README.md

 A practice app that uses the Steam Web API to fetch information about video games on the Steam digital storefront.
-Currently fetches information about game achievements and recent news related to the game.
+Currently fetches information about game achievements and news related to the game.
 Work in progress.

 Available hosted at https://steamapp.onrender.com/

-Enter the beginning of a game title into the search bar (e.g. "tales" or "total") and click on the results.
+Search by entering the beginning of a game title (e.g. "tales" or "total").

 ---